(Updated May 2018)

-The reason I say you may have iOS 6 or older is because the iPhone 4 and 4S were capable of running iOS 7 so may have been upgraded.
+The reason I say you may have iOS 6 or older is that the iPhone 4 and 4S were capable of running iOS 7 so may have been upgraded.

-There was a lot of hype around iOS 7 as it changed iOS’s entire look – so eveyone that could get it, generally upgraded.
+There was a lot of hype around iOS 7 as it changed iOS’s entire look – so everyone that could get it, generally upgraded.

 The passcode failure process

 After 6 failed attempts to enter your passcode, your device will show a message that says “iPhone is Disabled” in red.